timfpark/react-native-location/README.md

 ## Methods

-To access the methods, you need import the `react-native-ibeacon` module.
-This is done through `var Beacons = require('react-native-ibeacon')`.
+To access the methods, you need import the `react-native-location` module.
+This is done through `var Beacons = require('react-native-location')`.

 ### Beacons.requestWhenInUseAuthorization
 ```javascript